Employment and Supportive Services

 In response to COVID-19 (Coronavirus), there have been modifications to Welfare-to-Work (WTW), Refugee Cash Assistance Employment Services, and CalFresh Employment & Training (CF E&T) participation requirements.

-- In-person Services– Due to lobby closures, in-person services have been suspended or offered remotely.
+- Most in-person services have been suspended or offered remotely.
 Clients participating in activities provided by Community-Based Organizations may continue to participate in these activities if they are still available or offered remotely.

 For more information and resources, including ways to report a loss of income, click here